MelK1221/Board_Game_Project/README.md

-# Board_Game_Project
+# Puzzles_Project
-Sisters project tracking board games :)
+Sisters project tracking puzzle ownership and ratings :)

-Board Game Collection Manager
+Puzzles Collection Manager

-A simple app to log, browse, and rate board games you own or have played.
+A simple app to log, browse, and rate puzzles you own or have played.

 Stage 1: